LEADERSHIP & STAFF

 Rachel Nesvig

-Debut Orchestra
+Debut Orchestra Conductor

 Inspired by her Norwegian roots, Rachel has built a career around her love of music, performance, teaching, and Scandinavian tradition.
 She earned her BA in Music and Norwegian from St. Olaf College in 2007, followed by a master’s degree in Violin Performance and K-12 Teaching Certificate from Central Washington University in 2011.
-Rachel completed additional studies in both classical and jazz violin at the Music Conservatory of the University of Stavanger, Norway, also using the opportunity to polish her Norwegian language skills.
+Rachel completed additional studies in classical violin at the Music Conservatory of the University of Stavanger, Norway, also using the opportunity to polish her Norwegian language skills.
 Although violin is her main jam, Rachel is an avid Hardanger Fiddler (the national folk instrument of Norway), an aspiring violist, an enthusiastic conductor, and a novice improv actor!

 Rachel’s love of playing music includes her dedication to teaching.
 She absolutely loves coaching summer camps such as the Seattle Rock Orchestra Summer Intensive, Icicle Creek Summer Symphony, and Pipestone Music Camp.
-Always inspired to wear many different hats, she conducts the West Seattle Community Orchestras’ Debut Symphony.
+Always inspired to wear many different hats, she also conducts the West Seattle Community Orchestras’ Debut Symphony.
 The group is a fun, full orchestra that consists of players of all ages (youngest age 8 and oldest 80!) who have 1-3 years of experience playing their instruments.

 One of Rachel’s other passions is making videos for Pizzicato Peeps with her friend and colleague, Begin Scarseth.
 These tutorial videos are meant to make learning fun and accessible to all levels and ages.
 Check them out here!